 Note: All submissions are subject to SPN’s editorial review and approval.
 Please assume SPN’s goodwill toward your organization as we do our best to support the work of 100+ members.
 If one of our articles or emails doesn’t mention your organization, it’s likely due to the timeliness of a topic or opportunity or a result of our efforts to showcase a variety of expertise, ideas, and successes.

 This news series, published on Fridays, rounds up the week’s notable and timely success stories and policy news from the states.
 The series includes a weekly post on SPN’s blog (see the latest installment here) and an email digest that delivers the key trends and takeaways directly to your inbox.

-- Why we produce it: To give Network think tanks, partners, and supporters a regular, scannable resource for tracking who is doing what across the states.
+- Why we produce it: To give Network affiliates, partners, and supporters a regular, scannable resource for tracking who is doing what across the states.

-- Audience: Think tank leaders and staff, Network supporters and influencers.
+- Audience: Member leaders and staff, Network supporters and influencers.

 - When: Produced weekly on Fridays.

 - How to submit your organization’s work: Send a brief summary of your news item and related links to firstname.lastname@example.org by 12:00 p.m.
 EST on Thursdays.
 Submissions received on Fridays will be held until the following week.

 Note: Content for the email digest is determined by our observations of news and trends of interest to multiple states.
 Inclusion is not guaranteed.
 Whenever possible, SPN works to share policy work from a range of Network organizations and states.

 Our Network Calendar lists upcoming SPN events, as well as events being hosted by Network affiliates and partners across the country.
 SPN’s events newsletter, which sends biweekly on Mondays, highlights a selection of these upcoming Network events.